-It has been a common understanding since the United Nations Committee on the Peaceful Uses of Outer Space (UN COPUOS) published its Technical Report on Space Debris in 1999, that man-made space debris today poses little risk to ordinary unmanned spacecraft in Earth orbit, but the population of debris is growing, and the probability of collisions that could lead to potential damage will consequently increase.
+5. It has been a common understanding since the Committee on the Peaceful Uses of Outer Space published its Technical Report on Space Debris (A/AC.105/720) in 1999, that man-made space debris today poses little risk to ordinary unmanned spacecraft in Earth orbit, but the population of debris is growing, and the probability of collisions that could lead to potential damage will consequently increase.
 It has, however, now become common practice to consider the collision risk with orbital debris in planning manned missions.
 So the implementation of some debris mitigation measures today is a prudent and necessary step towards preserving the space environment for future generations.

-Several national and international organisations of the space faring nations have established Space Debris Mitigation Standards or Handbooks to promote efforts to deal with space debris issues.
-The contents of these Standards and Handbooks may be slightly different from each other but their fundamental principles are the same:
+6. Several national and international organizations of the space-faring nations have established space debris mitigation standards or handbooks to promote efforts to deal with space debris issues.
+The contents of these standards and handbooks may be slightly different from each other but their fundamental principles are the same:

+(a) Preventing on-orbit break-ups;

-- (1) Preventing on-orbit break-ups - (2) Removing spacecraft and orbital stages that have reached the end of their mission operations from the useful densely populated orbit regions - (3) Limiting the objects released during normal operations.
+(b) Removing spacecraft and orbital stages that have reached the end of their mission operations from the useful densely populated orbit regions;

+(c) Limiting the objects released during normal operations.

-The IADC guidelines are based on these common principles and have been agreed to by consensus among the IADC member agencies.
+7. The IADC guidelines are based on these common principles and have been agreed to by consensus among the IADC member agencies.